Hy-Vee: Sponsorships

 Hy-Vee has been a major sponsor of road racing—especially women's half marathons.
 The company sponsors a series of half marathons for women, which takes place in the cities of Kansas City, Omaha, Des Moines, and St. Paul.

 Hy-Vee previously served as the title or presenting sponsor for multiple later-defunct sporting events that included the Hy-Vee Classic, a Women's Senior Tour event from 2000–2006, and the Hy-Vee Triathlon, an Olympic-distance triathlon from 2007–2014.

 In the Des Moines area, Hy-Vee sponsors the 80/35 Music Festival as the Main Stage sponsor since 2015.
 They sponsor the Des Moines Arts Festival and the Iowa State Fair.

 College sports

 The Iowa–Nebraska football rivalry is officially branded as the Hy-Vee Heroes Game (2011–present).
 Hy-Vee also is a sponsor for over 38 colleges and universities over its eight-state region.
 Hy-Vee also sponsored the Hy-Vee Classic, an annual doubleheader in Des Moines, Iowa, involving Iowa's four Division I men's basketball teams - Iowa, Iowa State, Drake, and Northern Iowa.
-Hy-Vee previously served as the sponsor for the Drake Relays, an athletics event held at Drake University in Des Moines, Iowa from 2013–2019.
+Hy-Vee previously served as the sponsor for the Drake Relays, an athletics event held at Drake University in Des Moines, Iowa, from 2013 to 2019.